BuffBaby253/BuffBaby253/README.md

 So here's some Things About Me:
-- What started from wanting free wifi turned into a passion
+- Started from wanting free wifi
-- I love hacking, programming and all things computers
+- I love hacking, programming & hardware
-- I look forward to expand my work here learning new things
+- I love to develop all types of different projects
-- My interest is in cybersecurity but enjoy making different projects
+- My interest is in cybersecurity but open to learn new things
 - Been mostly self taught